Social | Talent creativity

 Respecting diversity, equity and inclusion (DE&I)

 Since its founding in 1931, the Group has had a history of valuing diverse talent and fostering diversity through the acquisition of Firestone Tire & Rubber Company in the U.S. in 1988, etc., which we consider as our “second foundation (Bridgestone 2.0)”.
 In our “third foundation”, starting in 2020, we have set our vision: “Toward 2050, Bridgestone continues to provide social value and customer value as a sustainable solutions company”.
-In an era where change has become commonplace, we aim to continue to support the mobility of people and goods by being attentive to and supportive of problems encountered by society and our customers and providing solutions in that regard.
-To realize this vision, diversity is essential for building a foundation for sustainable value creation.
-The Group is cultivating a corporate culture and creating a workplace environment where diverse talents can shine based on the belief that success of diverse talent s leads to creation of value with “Bridgestone E8 Commitment” as the axis.
+In an era where change has become commonplace, we aim to continue to support the mobility of people and goods by being attentive and supportive of problems encountered by society and our customers and providing solutions in that regard.
+In realizing this vision, diversity is essential for building a foundation for sustainable value creation.
+The Group is cultivating a corporate culture and creating a workplace environment where diverse talent can shine based on the belief that success of diverse talents leads to creation of value with “Bridgestone E8 Commitment” as the axis.

-As stated in the “2030 Long Term Strategic Aspiration - Bridgestone 3.0 Journey” announced in August 2022, the Group has been striving to enhance corporate value through added value creation that is aligned with its business strategy.
-At the same time, the Group has been accelerating various initiatives based on the Group’s talent strategy, which aims to allow diverse talents to shine through spreading success and gaining confidence of individuals.
+As stated in the “2030 Long Term Strategic Aspiration - Bridgestone 3.0 Journey” announced in August 2022, the Group has been striving to enhance corporate value through added value creation aligned with its business strategy.
+At the same time, the Group has been accelerating various initiatives based on the Group’s talent strategy, which aims to enable diverse talents to shine through the spread of individual success and confidence.
 The Group is also accelerating various initiatives for diversity, equity and inclusion (DE&I) as one foundation, along with enhancing talent creativity, and creating new DNA, towards promoting our talent strategy aligned with the business strategy.

 The Group's Global Human Rights Policy also includes respect for DE&I as a key element.
 The addition of the term “equity” to the revised policy in 2022 highlights the Group’s approach of providing equitable opportunities for all people to reach their full potential, by valuing diversity, teamwork and respect.
 The Group is committed to having a firm grasp of equity-related issues in the workplace and in society, and addressing issues to enable diverse talent to shine.